structuralists/humanize-key/README.md

 Account ID: 321
 ```

-currently there are two custom exemptions to the default capitalization
+currently there are two exemptions to the default capitalization

 -  `id` -> `ID` rather than `Id`
 -  `ids` -> `IDs`rather than `Ids`